todogroup/working-hours/README.md

 ## Join us!

-Work days are a great way to see and make friends in TODO Group while also contributing to the community.
+Working Hours are a great way to see and make friends in TODO while also contributing to the community.
 It's very casual but also productive.
 Come be a part of the fun!